Can I Remove the Doors Between My House and Conservatory?

 Planning Permission

 No, you typically do not need planning permission to remove the doors between your house and conservatory.
-Planning permission relates to external changes to your property and its impact on neighbours and the local area.
-Removing internal doors is an internal modification that doesn’t require planning consent.
+Planning permission relates to external changes.

 Building Regulations Approval